 We can help keep your lawn hydrated.
 Call us today to enroll in our lawn care program that includes fertilization and more!

 Water is essential for a landscape to grow and thrive during the summer, and here at Zing Services, we don't take this lightly.
 We're proud to say that we've integrated a new fertilizer that helps retain moisture into our lawn care program, called ProPEAT!
 ProPEAT fertilizer is locally manufactured right here in Idaho, increases plant and soil health, will help keep your lawn hydrated, and is released at a steady rate to avoid excessive growth.
 Our team will visit your property five times yearly and deliver nourishment, weed control, and more!
-This program is available to commercial, residential, and HOA property owners in the Treasure Valley area including Middleton, ID and nearby cities like Star and Eagle.
+This program is available to commercial, residential, and HOA property owners in the Treasure Valley area including the Treasure Valley, ID and nearby cities like Middleton and Star.
 Call us today at 208-585-9400 to enroll in our lawn care program and see your lawn thrive!